johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/franklin/README.md

   - There is a Schottky diode used to protect the USB power line from battery power.
 A Schottky diode was chosen due to its low turn-on/forward voltage, and the specific model being used was chosen due to its combination of high reverse voltage blocking and low reverse current leakage.
 - **Voltage Regulator**
   - The AP2112 is a commonly used voltage regulator in microcontroller platforms that use 3.3 volts, so we picked it because of that.

+## 2022-10-11: Concerns that arose while doing early testing
+Our parts came in earlier this week and we were able to pick them up.
+Among the parts that we ordered is a development board that we plan to use to code our microcontroller program while we wait for PCB orders to be fulfilled.
+As we started developing, we found out about an issue that would force us into making certain algorithm design decisions.
+This issue is how a device is able to randomize its Wi-Fi MAC address.
+For example, every time an iOS device sends a probe request, it will randomize its MAC address for each request.
+This would make it very difficult to have the true count of devices using just basic MAC address storage/lookup.

+We're thinking that one way of mitigating this would be connecting to IllinoisNet instead of the IllinoisNet_Guest network so that we could truly monitor just IllinoisNet.
+This would cause each device to just be mapped to a single MAC address since the MAC address cannot be changed during a connection.
+Since IllinoisNet requires a certificate, we could do something similar to how [someone at UMich connected their ESP32 to their university's network](https://www.youtube.com/watch?v=bABHeMea-P0).

+Fortunately, one of the references in our RFA/design document proposes another way of mitigating this.
+You can read the proposed method in the [research publication on IEEE](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8747391).